workivate/backend-assessment/README.md

 The three tasks are based around user and company JSON data stored in the `./assets/user.json` and `./assets/company.json` files.
 Please review each collection of data before working on the tasks.

-Be aware we do not care how you output the data, that is entirely up to you.
+Be aware we do not care how you output the results of the data transformations, that is entirely up to you.

 ### Task 1